 Treatment for pyloric stenosis involves surgery to widen the pylorus.
 The surgery is called pyloromyotomy.

 If putting the infant to sleep for surgery is not safe, a device called an endoscope with a tiny balloon at the end is used.
 The balloon is inflated to widen the pylorus.

 In infants who cannot have surgery, tube feeding or medicine to relax the pylorus is tried.

 Surgery usually relieves all symptoms.
 As soon as several hours after surgery, the infant can start small, frequent feedings.

 If pyloric stenosis isn't treated, a baby won't get enough nutrition and fluid, and can become underweight and dehydrated.

 Call your health care provider if your baby has symptoms of this condition.

-Hunter AK, Liacouras CA. Pyloric stenosis and congenital anomalies of the stomach.
-In: Kliegman RM, Stanton BF, St. Geme JW III, et al., eds.
+Hunter AK, Liacouras CA. Pyloric stenosis and other congenital anomalies of the stomach.
+In: Kliegman RM, Stanton BF, St. Geme, Schor NF, eds.
 Nelson Textbook of Pediatrics.
-19th ed.
-Philadelphia, Pa: Elsevier Saunders; 2011: chap 321.
+20th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 329.

 Kanters A, Ponsky T. Pyloromyotomy for pyloric stenosis.
 In: Delaney CP, ed.
 Netter's Surgical Anatomy and Approaches.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 10.

 Reviewed By: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.